cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Explorations in transposing human consciousness into machines or other entities, or in fabricating artificial consciousness.
-The ramifications are ethically profound, frequently leaving subjects irreversibly traumatized, estranged from themselves and often psychopathic in nature.
+The ramifications are ethically profound, frequently leaving subjects irreversibly traumatized, estranged from themselves, and often psychopathic in nature.
 Whatever their nature is after undergoing this kind of treatment.

 ##### Enhancement of Pain Tolerance